Rosa Schuurman

 On creative coding and circuit bending.

-Week nine | 2024-04-10 | sell Technology
+Week nine | April 10th, 2024 | sell Technology sell Life

 In the world of media and technology, going from the conventional to the experimental is often only done by those who dare handle things differently, challenge norms and explore what hasn't been explored yet.
 Recently, I had the privilege to attend a thought-provoking Weekly Nerd where Rosa Schuurman, an explorer in this field, shared her insights and experiences.
 Here's a glimpse into the intriguing world she unveiled: